 Cruising at Seafarers Sailing Club

-For some people these things will be business as usual.
-For others, perhaps new to cruising, they may seem daunting.
+A full set of guidelines for the leader of a cruise, the Cruise Secretary or his nominated deputy, and all helms will be found on the Cruising Guidelines page.
+This covers passage planning, completion of the 'Sign on Sheet', communication with the on-shore coordinator and equipment to be considered.
+For some people this will be business as usual.
+For others, perhaps new to cruising, this may seem daunting.
 Do not be put off.
 Cruising is, potentially, a very enjoyable activity.
 Like any water sport, if carried out with a little common sense and planning, cruising can be hugely rewarding.

 If you are interested in cruising and would like to know more, please contact Phill Borham the .